For the first time ever, I not only met but surpassed my Goodreads reading goal in 2022!

 This Tender Land

 It’s not surprising that another historical fiction made the list, but this one wasn’t WWII.
-Set during the Great Depression, I learned so much about that era from the novel.
+Set during the Great Depression, I learned so much about that era from this novel.
 And the children floating down the river without adults gave me Tom Sawyer vibes.
 It was an adventure story, with a sad, but hopeful undercurrent.

 The unforgettable story of four orphans who travel the Mississippi River on a life-changing odyssey during the Great Depression.www.barnesandnoble.com